-4. Electrical Interface
+7. Electrical Interface

-The robot arm and the Control Box contain electrical interface groups.
-Examples are given for most types of I/O. The term I/O refers to both digital and analog control signals to or from the electrical interface groups listed below.
+This chapter describes electrical interface groups for the robot arm and the Control Box.
+Examples are given for most types of I/O which are both digital and analog control signals to, or from, the electrical interface groups listed below.

+- Ethernet

+- Controller I/O

 - · Mains connection

-- · Robot connection
+- Robot connection

-- Controller I/O

 - Tool I/O

-- Ethernet